Marlins vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Clayton Kershaw (12-4) to the mound for his 21st start this season.
+- The Dodgers will hand the ball to Lance Lynn (10-10) for his 28th start of the season.

-- Kershaw has 16 starts of five or more innings this season in 20 chances.
-He averages 5.6 innings per outing.
+- In 27 starts, Lynn has pitched through or past the fifth inning 23 times.
+He has a season average of 5.7 frames per outing.

-- He has finished five appearances without allowing an earned run in 20 chances this season.
+- He has three appearances with no earned runs allowed in 27 chances this season.

 |Opponent